 A lumbar sympathetic nerve block is often used as a leg pain treatment, or to manage malfunctions of the sympathetic nervous system (the nerves that control involuntary bodily functions, such as breathing and heartbeat).
 It’s also used to treat chronic back pain and acute back pain.

-Conditions and disorders associated with sympathetic nerve dysfunction include complex regional pain syndrome (CRPS), excessive sweating (hyperhidrosis), and spasms in the blood vessels.
+Conditions and disorders associated with sympathetic nerve dysfunction include complex regional pain syndrome (CRPS), excessive sweating (hyperhidrosis), swelling, and spasms in the blood vessels.

 During this outpatient procedure, a physician injects a numbing medication into the area surrounding the sympathetic nerves.
 Patients should arrange for someone to drive them home, as they may experience temporary numbness and weakness, along with drowsiness, if they receive a sedative before the procedure.
 Often, patients will need repeat injections over time to get the maximum pain-relieving benefits from this procedure.